tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb-vs-rocksdb.md

 ### TidesDB Strengths

 TidesDB delivers exceptional read performance ranging from 1.14x to 5.67x faster than RocksDB, with the most dramatic advantage appearing in single-threaded mixed workloads (5.67x).
 Write performance shows consistent advantages of 1.31x to 2.24x across all test scenarios, with the largest gains appearing in multi-threaded workloads at 2 threads (2.24x).
-Full database scans demonstrate superior iteration speed of 8.7-15.5M ops/sec, making TidesDB particularly well-suited for analytics and batch processing workloads.
+Full storage engines scans demonstrate superior iteration speed of 8.7-15.5M ops/sec, making TidesDB particularly well-suited for analytics and batch processing workloads.

 Tail latency performance is where TidesDB truly excels.
 P99 and maximum latencies are consistently 1.5x to 18x lower than RocksDB, with the stress test showing a remarkable 18.05x advantage in maximum latency (2.5ms vs 44.2ms).
 This predictability stems from TidesDB's simpler architecture and lower variance in operation timing, making it ideal for latency-sensitive applications where consistent response times matter more than peak throughput.
-The database also shows excellent concurrency characteristics with strong scaling from 1 to 8 threads, particularly impressive at the 2 thread range where many applications operate.
+The storage engine also shows excellent concurrency characteristics with strong scaling from 1 to 8 threads, particularly impressive at the 2 thread range where many applications operate.

 Deletion performance favors TidesDB in uniform random patterns, showing 1.05x to 1.12x advantages in single and multi-threaded scenarios.
 Batch operations demonstrate stable performance across all batch sizes, with write operations maintaining 1.45-1.53x advantages, delete operations showing 1.01-1.05x advantages, and mixed workloads maintaining 1.05-1.52x advantages for both reads and writes, demonstrating well-optimized code paths throughout.